7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 At a Glance: All 7 Routes Compared

-Before you dive into the full writeups, here’s the honest side-by-side.
+Before you dive into the full writeups, here’s a detailed side-by-side comparison of the best free bikepacking routes in the USA — including water gaps, camping access, and skill-level match.
 Find your terrain type and difficulty, then jump straight to the route that fits.

 # Route Distance Terrain Difficulty Days Max water gap Best season Who it’s for